 Dorgan Memorial Scholarship

-This endowed fund is used to assist African-American students.
-The income from this fund is to be used to aid, comfort, and support or provide assistance to the people of the African-American race.
-Deans have the opportunity to nominate African-American applicants and one student will be chosen from the nominees.
+This fund was established to benefit students in any DMU clinical program who need financial assistance and embody the mission and values of the university.
+Deans have the opportunity to nominate applicants and one student will be chosen from the nominees.

 Justice Alfred D. Lerner Scholarship